Model-R/modleR_shiny_app/README.md

 # This is the page for the shiny app associated with the package.
-The R package is at https://github.com/Model-R/modelr_pkg
+The R package is at https://github.com/Model-R/modleR

-# Model-R shiny app
+# ModleR shiny app

 ## Docker container installation